hyperledger/besu-docs/docs/private-networks/reference/api/index.md

   - `disableStack`: _boolean_ - `true` disables stack capture.

 #### Returns
-`result`: _object_ - an object containing the trace of the transaction.
+`result`: _array_ of _objects_ - list of [calls to other contracts](../../../public-networks/reference/trace-types.md#trace) containing one object per call, in the order called by the transaction; if revert reason is enabled with [`--revert-reason-enabled`](../../../public-networks/reference/options.md#revert-reason-enabled), the returned list items include the [revert reason](../../how-to/send-transactions/revert-reason.md).

 <Tabs>